Ancient Egyptian race controversy: Position of modern scholarship

+Views from Egyptologists and African historians

 Frank J. Yurco outlined in a 1989 article that "In short, ancient Egypt, like modern Egypt, consisted of a very heterogeneous population".
 He also wrote in 1990: "When you talk about Egypt, it's just not right to talk about black or white ....
 To take the terminology here in the United States and graft it onto Africa is anthropologically inaccurate".
 Yurco added that "We are applying a racial divisiveness to Egypt that they would never have accepted, They would have considered this argument absurd, and that is something we could really learn from."
 Yurco wrote in 1996 that "the peoples of Egypt, the Sudan, and much of North-East Africa are generally regarded as a Nilotic continuity, with widely ranging physical features (complexions light to dark, various hair and craniofacial types)".

+British Africanist, Basil Davidson, summarised in 1990, that "It follows that the Ancient Egyptians were Africans even if immigrants also trickled in from Asia and southern Europe.
+Where the ancient Egyptians were black or as brown in skin colour as other Africans may remain an issue of emotive dispute; probably they were both".

 Gamal Mokthar, editor of the UNESCO General History of Africa, wrote in 1990 that "It is more than probable that the African strain, black or light, is preponderant in the Ancient Egyptian, but in the present state of our knowledge it is impossible to say more".
+Mokhtar further added that Upper Egypt and Nubia held "similar ethnic composition" with comparable material culture.

 Egyptologist Miriam Lichtheim, in 1990, wrote that "The Egyptians were not Nubians, and the original Nubians were not black.
 Nubia gradually became black because black peoples migrated northward out of Central Africa".